Lifestyle Blood Test – Check Nutrition, Inflammation & Energy Markers

 THIS TEST CAN NOT BE SHIPPED OUTSIDE UK.

-Gain valuable insights into the markers you can change through diet and lifestyle with our most advanced diet and lifestyle blood test, which includes an analysis of your omega fatty acids.
+Discover the markers you can influence through diet and lifestyle with our most advanced blood test.

 We also offer a full traditional blood test which you can order HERE (note this one does not cover cortisol or omega 3 & 6)